RomanCui/QRChaser/README.md

 </div>

 ## <div align="center">Software Design</div>
-This app was developed in CMPUT 301 at University of Alberta in Winter 2022 under the instruction of Abram Hindle Developed using Java in Android Studio <br>
+This app was developed in CMPUT 301 at University of Alberta in Winter 2022 under the instruction of Abram Hindle <br>
+Developed using Java in Android Studio <br>
 Used firebase for realtime update for the scores and QR code information